List of In Another World with My Smartphone characters: Other characters

-Sakura's evil uncle, who hired Yulong assassins to kill his niece.
-She was thought to have been killed, but little did he know, she survived by teleporting away and is then found and healed by Touya.
+Sakura's evil stepuncle on her stepmother's side, who hired Yulong assassins to kill his stepniece so he can get nephew stand in line of the throne.
+She was thought to have been killed, but she survived by teleporting away and was found and healed by Touya.
+Once Severus was found by Touya and Sakura's Father Zelgadi von Xenoahs, He was placed under arrest for conspiracy.